 Lovefool -The Cardigans

-This will forever make me feel like a teenager.
-Plays on all of your emotions and was picked up for use on Baz Luhrmann’s stylish modern take on Romeo + Juliet.
-It’s the old romantic inside of me.
+This will forever make me feel like a teenager at my school disco.
+It plays on all of your emotions and considering it was picked up for use on Baz Luhrmann’s stylish modern take on Romeo + Juliet, I guess I’m not the only one.

 Swallowed – Bush